 - There is also the case of tourism in Kidlington, England.
 Kidlington is a small, rural village outside of Oxford with no real touristic significance.
 Yet Chinese tourists have been flooding into this town this past year.
 And they seem particularly interested in taking selfies in front of people’s houses.
 The residents of Kidlington have been bewildered as to why this is happening.
 The latest theory is that Chinese tour operators are promoting the town’s quaint houses.
 It is also apparently on the way to a major shopping area.
 But nobody is really sure what is going on.

-Result so far?
+The result?
 True.
 There are lots of stories coming out of Australia, New Zealand and Japan at the moment.
 About M&A and Chinese consumer trends having a big impact.
+Especially in the area of agriculture and fresh fruits.
+Things like Thai durians and Mexican avacados continue to surge on new Chinese interest.

 Prediction 3: US President Trump will discover that Chinese consumers are listening to him.